fusion809/fusion809.github.io-old2/_drafts/IDE-TE/19-komodoedit.md

 ### Features
 Komodo Edit can have extra features added to it by use of plugins.

+### Obtaining It
+It is not in the official repositories of any distribution I am aware of.
+Fortunately, binary tarball releases are available from the Komodo IDE website.

 ### Advantages (Pros)
 * Seems fairly feature-packed, something tells me that its feature set is likely similar to Atom.